Skip to Content

 FHA vs Conventional: All-In Final Monthly Payment

-So far FHA has been the more expensive option as far as upfront costs and final loan amount.
-So is this loan a bad deal?
+So far, FHA has been the more expensive option in terms of upfront costs and final loan amount.
+So, is this loan a bad deal?
 Hardly.
-Monthly payment is where FHA shines.
+FHA shines in terms of monthly payments.

 Take a look at this scenario for a buyer with a 670 credit score.
 Not only is FHA’s mortgage rate lower, but monthly mortgage insurance is a fraction of conventional’s cost.